 During my fellowship, my cohort studied local policies, the impact of media on communities, and practices that led to more equitable access to information.
 My cohort’s mentor was Farai Chideya.
 Under her leadership, we produced a symposium, Civic Engagement in the Era of New Media.
 We got to hear directly from General Powell and he shared his vision for the center, which would later become the Colin Powell School for Civic and Global Leadership.
 I got to see the former Secretary of State as a human being who came from humble beginnings and wanted to make a difference in the world.
 He found his path through duty, facing challenges head on, setting ambitious goals and taking every necessary step towards achieving them.

-At the end of the fellowship, I was asked to sign an agreement that was symbolic of a promise to use my work, regardless of which field I worked in, to civically engage my community and to impact policy making.
+At the end of the fellowship, I was asked to sign an agreement that was symbolic of a promise to use my work, regardless of which field I worked in, to civically engage my community and to impact policymaking.
 It wasn’t an oath.
 It wasn’t exactly something I would have been reprimanded or punished for had I not kept my commitment.
-But, seeing those words in writing and agreeing to them, felt more like taking a stance and anchoring a vision in the possibility that my future work had the potential to effect people.
+But, seeing those words in writing and agreeing to them felt more like taking a stance and anchoring a vision in the possibility that my future work had the potential to affect people.
 That awareness has guided me in building and shaping my own career.

 As we mourn the loss of General Colin Powell, I am grateful to have a story to tell about his impact on my work.
 May he rest in peace.